-Dallas–Fort Worth celebrates July Fourth as only Texans can—in a big way—so if you're planning a visit this time of year, you've picked the perfect place to celebrate the Fourth.
+Dallas–Fort Worth celebrates July Fourth as only Texans can—in a big way—so if you're planning a visit this time of year, you've picked the perfect place to celebrate the holiday.
 Dozens of Independence Day celebrations are planned, all topped off with spectacular fireworks displays.
-From parades to concerts to barbecues, you're sure to get your fireworks fix at one of these Fourth of July events in the Dallas–Fort Worth area.
+From parades to concerts to barbecues, you're sure to get your patriotic and fireworks fix at one of these Fourth of July events in the Dallas–Fort Worth area.

 Kaboom Town! produces one of the country's top fireworks displays.
-See the air show, listen to the Dallas Wind Symphony, and take some carnival rides.
+See the air show, listen to the Dallas Wind Symphony, and hit the carnival rides.
 The best place to watch the fireworks is in the midway area or you can view them at one of the many watch parties at area restaurants.
 After the fireworks display, stick around for a concert.

 When: July 3, 2019, at 4 p.m.
 Fireworks start at 9:30 p.m. and events run until midnight.